NEC Okays Amendment to 2022 Finance Bill

 The National Economic Council (NEC) has approved necessary amendments to the proposed 2022 Finance Bill.

-The Council at an extraordinary virtual meeting on Thursday, according to a release issued by media aide to the Vice President, Laolu Akande, received briefings on the proposed Finance Bill 2022 and resolved to update the draft with additional inputs from State Governors as the bill goes ahead to the Federal Executive Council.
+The Council at an extraordinary virtual meeting yesterday, according to a statement issued by media aide to the Vice President, Laolu Akande, received briefings on the proposed Finance Bill 2022 and resolved to update the draft with additional inputs from state governors as the bill would now go to the Federal Executive Council (FEC).

-At the meeting which was presided over by Vice President Yemi Osinbajo, members of the Council were briefed on the main features of the bill by the Minister of Finance, Budget and National Planning, Hajia Zainab Ahmed.
+At the meeting which was presided over by the Vice President, Prof. Yemi Osinbajo, members of the Council were briefed on the main features of the bill by the Minister of Finance, Budget and National Planning, Zainab Ahmed.

-According to the Minister, the proposed Finance Bill 2022 is anchored on five fundamental policy drivers namely Tax Equity; Climate Change; Job Creation / Economic Growth; Tax Incentives’ Reform and Revenue Generation / Tax Administration
+According to the minister, the proposed Finance Bill 2022 was anchored on five fundamental policy drivers namely tax equity; climate change; job creation/economic growth; tax incentives’ reform and revenue generation/ tax administration

 Other aspects of the Finance Bill include: Chargeable Assets; Exclusion of Losses and Replacement of Business Assets.

-The Minister stressed that under Tax Equity pillar, all sectors of the economy would be brought into the tax net including Capital Gains Tax from digital assets, Cable Undertakings, Lottery and Gaming Business.
+The minister stressed that under the Tax Equity pillar, all sectors of the economy would be brought into the tax net, including capital gains tax from digital assets, cable undertakings, lottery and gaming business.

-Also the bill contains an amendment under Chargeable Assets stating that, “subject to any exceptions provided by this Act, all forms of property shall be assets for the purposes of this Act, whether situated in Nigeria or not, including Options, debts, digital assets and incorporeal property generally.”
+It stated that the bill also contains an amendment under Chargeable Assets stating that, “subject to any exceptions provided by this Act, all forms of property shall be assets for the purposes of this Act, whether situated in Nigeria or not, including Options, debts, digital assets and incorporeal property generally.”

 According to the bill, these provisions clarify the basis for the taxation of Cryptocurrency and other Digital Assets in line with Government’s policy thrust of enhancing the cross-border and international taxation of growing e-commerce with emerging markets.
 By doing so, Nigeria will join the league of jurisdictions currently taxing digital assets, including the United Kingdom, United States of America, Australia, India, Kenya and South Africa.